Inhambane

+History

-Inhambane is one of the oldest settlements on Mozambique's eastern coast.
+Inhambane is one of the oldest settlements on Mozambique's Eastern coast.
+In their history, they are recorded as city-state that submitted to different empires throughout their time, starting from the Kilwa Sultanate, the Gaza Empire, and finally Portuguese Mozambique.
 Dhows traded here as early as the 11th century.
 Muslim and Persian traders were the first outsiders to reach the area by sea and traded pearls and ambergris.
 They also traded at Chibuene in the north.
-The area became well known for its local cotton spinning and production by the Tonga tribe.
+The area became well known for its local cotton spinning and production by the Bitonga tribe.
 Sometime before the Portuguese reached the area, the Karanga had invaded Inhambane and formed a number of local chiefdoms.
 They dominated the Tonga cotton workers and reaped the rewards of trading with the Muslims.